lion-agi/lionagi/md_docs/API reference/unit/parallel_unit.md

 - `tools` (bool, optional): Flag indicating if tools should be used.
 Defaults to False.
 - `out` (bool, optional): Flag indicating if output should be returned.
 Defaults to True.
 - `invoke` (bool, optional): Flag indicating if tools should be invoked.
 Defaults to True.
-- `request_fields` (list, optional): Fields to request from the context.
+- `requested_fields` (list, optional): Fields to request from the context.
 Defaults to None.
 - `persist_path` (str, optional): Path to persist the branch.
 Defaults to None.
 - `branch_config` (dict, optional): Configuration for the branch.
 Defaults to {}.
 - `explode` (bool, optional): Flag indicating if combinations of instructions and context should be exploded.
 Defaults to False.